Will services cost me anything?

 - Counseling isn't easy.
 But individuals willing to work in close relationship with their psychologist often find relief from their emotional distress and begin to lead more productive and fulfilling lives.

-We don't have a medical professional able to prescribe medications, but if necessary, we can refer you to a psychiatrist or a nurse practitioner who can work with us to monitor your medications.
+We don't have a medical professional able to prescribe medications, but if necessary, we can refer you to a psychiatrist or a nurse practitioner who can collaborate with us.

 How do you communicate with my other healthcare providers?